 Here’s what you need to know so you can make an informed decision.
-We care about your health and we want you to feel confident about your choice when it’s your turn to get vaccinated.
+We care about your health and we want you to feel confident about your choice.

 From summer barbecues with your family, to celebrating important milestones, or Saturday brunch with the girls, the COVID-19 vaccine offers hope for getting back to a life filled with special moments with the people we love—and miss.